Be Alright (Ariana Grande song): Background and release

 On June 17, 2015, after finishing recording the song, Ariana Grande released two snippets of the track through her Snapchat account.
 In the following months, she mentioned the song in other social media, such as Twitter and Instagram.
 Later, on January 11, 2016, a fan tweeted to Grande about the release of the track to which the singer replied that it was coming very soon.
 Then, on January 20, 2016, Grande posted another two snippets of "Be Alright" on her Snapchat, with MTV News noting that they "reveal a grooving house beat over which Ari croons, 'Baby, we'll be all right' and 'every little thing's gonna be all right.'"
 After hearing the snippets, Bianca Gracie of Idolator classified it as "a warmer sound that is within the same vein of previous, more electronic-based collaborations with Cashmere Cat ('Be My Baby' and 'Adore)'," opining that it sounded infinitely more promising than "Focus".
 On March 11, 2016, she announced on Ryan Seacrest's radio show that she would perform "Be Alright" on the 41st season of Saturday Night Live on March 12, 2016, and that it would be released on March 18, 2016.
 It served as the album's first promotional single.

-A leaked demo version of the song featuring the rap trio, Migos, was leaked in 2018.
+A demo version of the song featuring the rap trio Migos was leaked in 2018.

 Composition and lyrics

-"Be Alright" was written by Ariana Grande, Tommy Brown, Victoria Monét, Khaled Rohaim, Mura Masa, Nao, Nicholas Audino, Lewis Hughes and Willie Tafa.
+"Be Alright" was written by Ariana Grande, Tommy Brown, Victoria Monét, Khaled Rohaim, Nicholas Audino, Lewis Hughes, Willie Tafa, Nao and Mura Masa.
 It was produced by Twice as Nice and Brown.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of C♯ minor with a tempo of 109 beats per minute.
 Grande's vocals range from the note of F♯3 to G♯5.

 "Be Alright" is a song heavily inspired by 1990's deep house, also having Chicago house, R&B, and dance-pop influences.
 Christopher R. Weingarten of Rolling Stone went further, calling it a "tropical house swagger-jack."
 Pitchfork's Corban Goble defined it as "a little more downtempo and assured than the whizzing pinball machine of something like "Break Free"."
 During the song, Grande provides breathy ad-libs.
 Lyrically, "Be Alright" is a carefree song about being optimistic.
 During the first lines, she sings: "Midnight shadows / When finding love is a battle / But daylight, is so close / So don't you worry 'bout a thing."
 Later, she promises: "The hard times are golden 'cause they all lead to better days."

 Guernsey born record producer Mura Masa alleged the track ripped off his 2015 single "Firefly" featuring Nao.
 Consequently, Masa (as "Alexander Crossan") and Nao (as "Neo Joshua"), the track's songwriters, were credited as co-writers of "Be Alright".